informational alert

 Climate change resilience and your drinking water

-Information
+Label: Information

 Providing water in a changing climate

 Climate change is here and now.
 Here in the Pacific Northwest, we can expect to see warmer temperatures, drier summers, and more frequent extreme weather events like heat waves and wildfires.
-These changing conditions require us to adapt so we can continue to serve excellent water every minute of every day for decades to come.
+These changing conditions require us to adapt so we can continue to serve excellent water every minute of every day for generations to come.

 Climate impacts and system resilience